bentayloruk/YoSln/README.md

 # YoSln

 * Do you want to rename a F#, C# or VB.NET project and have it move folders too?
-* Do you want to update all the referencing projects and solutions?
+* Do you want to update all the referencing projects and solutions regardless of whether they're in the active solution?
-* Do you like Netflix's [Stranger Things](https://www.netflix.com/gb/title/80057281)?
+* Is [this solution](http://stackoverflow.com/a/224788/418492) no good for you?
 * Are you comfortable on the A road to the danger zone?

 If you answered yes to all of the above *and* you are drunk, this may be the project for you.